 First Unitarian Society Meeting House in Madison (1951)

 Frank Lloyd Wright was a third-generation Unitarian and a member of the church, so it seemed only natural that he would design the new Unitarian building.
-It turned out to be a massive undertaking for the 150 members of the church, who hauled dolomite themselves yet still faced huge cost overruns.
-It’s one of the most unusual churches I’ve seen, but I’m especially impressed by the Japanese woodblock prints Wright donated when the project was done.
+It turned out to be a massive undertaking for the 150 members of the church, who hauled dolomite themselves to save money yet still faced huge cost overruns.
+It’s one of the most unusual churches I’ve seen, and I’m especially impressed by the Japanese woodblock prints Wright donated when the project was done.

 Wright’s home, studio and 800-acre property is the most important and rewarding thing to see along Wisconsin’s Frank Lloyd Wright Trail, not the least because it was always changing and therefore includes elements from almost every decade of his long career, from the 1890s to the 1950s.
 It’s also the only Wisconsin property that is part of the UNESCO World Heritage Site, The 20th-Century Architecture of Frank Lloyd Wright.
 It’s filled with many objects from his personal Japanese collection.